praneybehl/Unim.js/README.md

 The Fast, Free, Creative, Smooth, Powerful, High performance, Easy Animation Engine with Many more features (COMING SOON)

 # WARNING
 Some peoples say, it's ripp-off of <a href="http://greensock.com/">GreenSock</a>, but i maked this product, but syntax is inspired by <a href="http://greensock.com/">GreenSock</a>.
-Please add your review with making issue or add one off issue for poll.
-Thanks!
+Please vote to poll with <a href="https://github.com/dalisoft/Unim.js/issues/1">Issue #1</a>.
+Your poll/vote is important for me

 # Initialize Date